Learn the basics of sudoku thanks to our course, lesson and become proficient in understanding Sudoku puzzles.

 The naked pair technique is a technique that says that if there are two cells in a house that have only two candidates, then we can eliminate those candidates from the other cells in the same house.

-The naked triplet technique is a technique that says that if there are three cells in a house that have the same 3 candidates, you can eliminate those 3 candidates from all other cells in that house.
+The naked triplets technique is a technique that says that if there are three cells in a house that have the same 3 candidates, you can eliminate those 3 candidates from all other cells in that house.

 The hidden pair technique is a technique that says that if there are two cells in a house where there are two candidates that do not appear anywhere outside of those cells, those candidates must be placed in both cells.